 If you have not used Zoom before or not used it that much then we recommend that you setup and run a test event before you go for the real meeting.
 You may think that you are a great presenter and host but there is nothing like a recording of your performance to provide you with a reality check.

 The other advantage of running test sessions is that you can familiarize yourself with the Zoom features and controls.
 Practice sharing your screen, using the whiteboard facility, using the annotation tools, adding a virtual background and so on.
-If you don’t do this it is unlikely to be “alright on the night”.
+If you don’t do this it is unlikely to be alright during the live event.

 You will impress nobody if you have a poor quality webcam or microphone.
 If you are appearing grainy and blurry on video then your audience is going to switch off.
 The same goes for poor quality audio.
 If it is not clear what you are saying then you are going to lose people.